chzhangtud/chzhangtud.github.io/_pages/gallery.md

 }
 </style>

-This page shows some of the graphical features I've implemented.
+This page shows some of the Computer Graphics features I've implemented.

 * TOC
 {:toc}